HALtheWise/bear-with-me/README.md

 Drawing inspiration from [bear-as-a-service](https://github.com/olinlibrary/bear-as-a-service).

 ## Overview
-*Bear-with-me* is a project of both software and social invention.
-Users call **The Bear**, who will connect their call with another random user, and give them a conversation prompt This provides an unexpected yet intentional interaction.
+**bear-with-me** is a project of both software and social invention.
+Users call *The Bear*, who will connect their call with another random user, and give them a conversation prompt.
+This provides an unexpected yet intentional interaction.

-From a technical perspective, *bear-with-me* is a python webapp integrated with twilio, and deployed on heroku.
+From a technical perspective, **bear-with-me** is a python webapp integrated with twilio, and deployed on heroku.

 ## Setup